Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria: Concluding remarks

-The simplicity of the Harris and Wilson framework allows its application in diverse contexts and enables researchers to develop a unified framework of parameter estimation.
-Some studies aim to deepen the physics of \cite{Wilson-RSI2007}'s BLV framework.
-For example, \cite{Crosato-etal-RSOS2018} considered the thermodynamic efficiency of urban transformation.
-In addition, in considering the long-run evolution of urban spatial structure, an important generalization is to consider the resettlement of consumers \citep{Slavko-etal-PRE2019}.
+The simplicity of the Harris and Wilson framework allows its application in diverse contexts.
+The existence of a potential function enables researchers to develop a unified framework of parameter estimation \citep{Ellam-etal-PRSA2018}.
+Some studies aim to deepen the physics of \cite{Wilson-RSI2007}'s Boltzmann--Lotka--Volterra framework.
+For example, \cite{Crosato-etal-RSOS2018} considered the thermodynamic efficiency of urban transformation. \cite{Slavko-etal-PRE2019} pointed out that an important generalization is to consider the resettlement of consumers in considering the long-run evolution of urban spatial structure.
 This means that there are two types of qualitatively different actors in the model, in contrast to the original HW framework. \cite{Osawa-Akamatsu-2020} showed that the potential maximization approach employed in this study could be an effective method of analysis for models with multiple types of agents.
-Further development of the potential game approach for modeling urban spatial structure would be profitable for both theory and applications.
+Further development of the potential game approach for modeling urban spatial structure will be important for both theory and applications.